SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 Pkg.add("StructuralIdentifiability")
 ```

-The package has a standalone data structure for ordinary differential equations but is also compatible with `ODESystem` type from `ModelingToolkit.jl`.
+The package has a standalone data structure for ordinary differential equations,
+but is also compatible with `ODESystem` type from `ModelingToolkit.jl`.

 ## Local Identifiability
 ### Input System